apache/submarine/docs/development/README.md

 importing pysubmarine during the development of the machine learning algorithm.

 ### 2.7. submarine-workbench
-+ **submarine-server**: is a Jetty-based web server service.
-Submarine-server provides RESTful interface and Websocket interface.
-The RESTful interface provides submarine-web with management capabilities for databases such as project, department, user, and role.
++ **workbench-server**: is a Jetty-based web server service.
+Workbench-server provides RESTful interface and Websocket interface.
+The RESTful interface provides workbench-web with management capabilities for databases such as project, department, user, and role.
-+ **submarine-web**: is a web front-end service based on `VUE.js` framework.
++ **workbench-web**: is a web front-end service based on `VUE.js` framework.
-With `submarine-web` users can manage submarine project, department, user, role through browser.
+With `workbench-web` users can manage submarine project, department, user, role through browser.
 You can also use the notebook to develop machine learning algorithms, model release and other lifecycle management.

 ## 3. Submarine Workbench Development Guide

-Submarine workbench consists of three modules: submarine-server, submarine-web and database.
+Submarine workbench consists of three modules: workbench-server, workbench-web and database.

 First, you need to clone the entire submarine project: